Sonic's (SONC) CEO Cliff Hudson on Q3 2017 Results - Earnings Call Transcript

 Matthew DiFrisco

-The question I had was with respect to the same-store sales, if I look at the difference in the company and the franchise I wonder if you could give us a little color on that at first as far as you've obviously been a little bit more advanced with POPS and pays rolling it out to the company stores, so we've all been sort of expecting a little bit of a stronger comp I guess from the company stores.
+The question I had was with respect to the same-store sales, if I look at the difference in the company and the franchise I wonder if you could give us a little color on that at first as far as you've obviously been a little bit more advanced with POPS and [pays] [ph] rolling it out to the company stores, so we've all been sort of expecting a little bit of a stronger comp I guess from the company stores.
 However, I do recognize you have different regional SKUs as well, did that play into it as well the regional side and the differences in traffic trends perhaps?

 Cliff Hudson

-The regional element of that Matt, did not play in.
+The regional element of that, Matt, did not play in.
 I think we have a slightly different challenge with our -- at our company stores which -- so to answer -- kind of answer your question, what played in, it was not those elements so much.

-Frankly, I think it has more to do with the rates in the last several years, the rate of turnover that has evolved in those stores and the quality of service that customers are experiencing.
-And so we both made a number of investments particularly at the management level, and different by market, but we have also in this calendar year made a change in leadership of who is managing our company store operation, post disposition of store; where the objective of having a different approach to stabilizing and improving the tenure of management and also a shift in culture of accountability there that we just simply weren’t developing.
+Frankly, I think it has more to do with the rates in the last several years, the rate of turnover that has developed in those stores and the quality of service that customers are experiencing.
+And so we both made a number of investments particularly at the management level, and different by market, but we have also in this calendar year made a change in leadership of who is managing our company store operation, post disposition of store with the objective of having a different approach to stabilizing and improving the tenure of management and also a shift in culture of accountability there that we just simply weren’t developing.

-And with that change in leadership and some refocused efforts on the manner in which management is working in those stores and working to sufficient degree to make sure that compensation, we have them both working a level of work and compensation that’s right for that marketplace and the consequences of this is we have started seeing some improvement and turnover at the management level, and this is occurring at a point in time where according to the people report as you are probably familiar with, in fact it is showing in our industry deteriorating or increasing levels of turnover.
+And with that change in leadership and some refocused efforts on the manner in which management is working in those stores and working to sufficient degree, to make sure that compensation, we have them both working a level of work and compensation that’s right for that marketplace and the consequences of this is we have started seeing some improvement and turnover at the management level, and this is occurring at a point in time where according to the people report as you are probably familiar with, in fact it is showing in our industry deteriorating or increasing levels of turnover.

-So we actually feel good that we are going contra-trends in the industry and the surveys that we do with our employees, franchise store employees and company store employees shows that the employees greatest connection for engagement and retention and performance is to the assistant manager and so that’s very much where we are focusing, that’s where we have seen an improvement and retention.
-It has not yet developed or progressed to reflecting improved retention of staff but we believe that will.
-And keep in mind -- anyway the point and time we did the surveys in the spring and it's a little bit different time do the survey because our business transition of employee, winter and summer.
+So we actually feel good that we are going contra-trends in the industry and the surveys that we do with our employees, franchise store employees and company store employees, shows that the employees greatest connection for engagement and retention and performance is to the assistant manager and so that’s very much where we are focusing, that’s where we have seen an improvement and retention.
+It has not yet developed or progressed to reflecting improved retention of staff but we believe it will.
+And keep in mind -- anyway the point and time we did the surveys in the spring and it's a little bit different time do the survey because our business transition of employees, winter and summer.

-But anyway that aside.
-We do have confidence for a variety reasons including what the employees sell us that with that reduced turnover, the manager -- assistant manager and the relation there it will overtime reduce turnover to staff and we are confident with that we will also see better customer service and in turn with a better customer experience growth in sales and profitability.
+But anyway, that aside, we do have confidence for a variety reasons including what the employees tell us that with that reduced turnover, the manager -- assistant manager and the relationship there, it will over time reduce turnover of staff and we are confident with that we will also see better customer service and in turn with a better customer experience growth in sales and profitability.
 So we -- this is a -- has been a bit of a challenge for our company stores.
 We believe they are moving in the right direction, but it's not something that will happen in just a quarter or two.

 Matthew DiFrisco

-And then just as a follow up, when you said something about little bit more of the competition out there, I guess the broadening of the competitive strengthening environment; is that inclusive of more direct competition on beverages from some larger national partners that maybe wasn’t initially thought to be something as much of a competitive threat, but are they -- we've heard some comments from some coffee players and Dunkin Donuts earlier today or yesterday with respect to that as well, as far as some incremental competition coming in on the beverage side, is that in part playing into the lower guidance for the fourth quarter and the current trends that you are seeing that are below the plan?
+And then just as a follow up, when you said something about little bit more of the competition out there, I guess the broadening of the competitive set in the environment, is that inclusive of more direct competition on beverages from some larger national players that maybe wasn’t initially thought to be something as much of a competitive threat, but are they -- we've heard some comments from some coffee players and Dunkin Donuts earlier today or yesterday with respect to that as well, as far as some incremental competition coming in on the beverage side, is that in part playing into the lower guidance for the fourth quarter and the current trends that you are seeing that are a little bit below the plan?

 Cliff Hudson

-Well two reaction there; one is, particularly as it relates to the scale that McDonald's presents their ubiquitous nature, we're hardly in a market where they are not, only in some smaller rural areas would they not be present, where we are, but given their ubiquitous nature and given their scale, given their AUV and given their system sales domestic competition with us, when they go positive it really does impact everybody, just because of their scale and that's kind of a mathematical elements.
+Well, two reaction to that, one is, particularly as it relates to the scale that McDonald's presents, their ubiquitous nature, we're hardly in a market where they are not, only in some smaller rural areas would they not be present, where we are, but given their ubiquitous nature and given their scale, given their AUV and given their system sales domestic competition with us, when they go positive it really does impact everybody, just because of their scale and that's kind of a mathematical element.

 But that aside we do track what happens -- we work to track what happens with customers by customer type, by product -- excuse me, product line and -- so to the extent that we have impacted specific lines like drinks and we're seeing that impact, believe it or not it's not attributed to one of the three majors, let's put it that way.
 We see it more of a challenged a broad challenge with a lot of new folks coming into the business, but there is some specific competitive activities that we can track customer behavior and it's not to McDonald's.